Modular Object-Oriented Dynamic Learning Environment

 Tip: in the Description field you can just enter a full stop if you don’t want to add a description of yourself.
 The field just requires some data.

-FedUni has enabled the Moodle Mobile app, which has a great range of features for students.
-However it does not support all the functions you need to complete your studies, so should only be used as an aide.
+FedUni has enabled the Moodle Mobile app, which has a range of features for students.
+It does not support all the functions you need to complete your studies, so should only be used as an aide.

 - Keep up with and contribute to forum discussions in your course